Luis Santana (boxer): Career

 in 1989, but lost a unanimous decision.

 In 1994 he got another title shot against WBC Light Middleweight Title holder Terry Norris and won the title when Norris was disqualified in the 5th round for downing Santana with an illegal blow to the back of the head or rabbit punch.
 After a lengthy delay, the ringside doctor ruled Santana unable to continue.
 Norris, along with some media members, believed that Santana was faking the injury in order to win the championship and presumably, a rematch fight with Norris.
 In 1995 they fought a rematch, and again Norris was disqualified for hitting Santana after the bell to end Round 3 had sounded.
 Later that year they again rematched, and Norris dominated the fight, winning by 2nd round TKO.
-Santana fought three more times and retired in 1999.